davidanan1105/Codex-/README.md

 This branch (`work`) contains the up-to-date demo files that were used in the preview, so pulling or cloning it will provide the same runnable experience described below.

+If you need to mirror these assets to another branch (e.g., `codex/design-a-capcut-feature`), copy the current `index.html`, `style.css`, `script.js`, `capcut_design.md`, and `README.md`
+from this branch to keep the demo aligned with the latest preview state.

 ## What's here
 - `capcut_design.md`: Product and UX blueprint for a CapCut-style editor.
 - `index.html`, `style.css`, `script.js`: A static front-end prototype with timeline, preview, text overlays, and markers.